skmorgane/biodiversity-course/syllabus.md

 **Disclaimer:** This syllabus represents the current plans and objectives.
-As we go through the semester, those plans may need to change to enhance the class learning opportunity.
+As we go through the semester, those plans may need to change to enhance the class learning opportunity or to accomodate natural disasters like hurricanes (yes, this happened twice one semester).
 Such changes, communicated clearly, are not unusual and should be expected.